How clinical trials are planned and organised

 Everyone involved in the trial has to use the protocol.
 That makes sure all the patients taking part are treated in the same way.

-After the protocol has passed the scientific review, the trial team need to find the money to run the trial.
-We have more information about how trials are funded.
+After the protocol has passed the scientific review, the trial team needs to find the money to run the trial.